gitlabhq/gitlabhq/.gitlab/merge_request_templates/Documentation.md

 **1. Primary Reviewer**

-* [ ] Review by a code reviewer or other selected expert to confirm accuracy, clarity, and completeness.
+* [ ] Review by a code reviewer or other selected colleague to confirm accuracy, clarity, and completeness.
 This can be skipped for minor fixes without substantive content changes.

 **2. Technical Writer**